PierreZ/pierrezemb.fr/content/posts/intro-fdb/index.md

 ---
-title: "Hello FoundationDB!"
+title: "Links and notes about FoundationDB"
 date: 2020-01-03T10:24:27+01:00
 draft: true
 showpagemeta: true
 tags:
  - foundationdb
- - hello
+ - linksandnotes
 ---

 ![fdb image](/posts/intro-fdb/images/fdb-logo.png)

-[Hello](/tags/hello/) is a blogpost serie where we are discovering a new piece of technology.
+[linksandnotes](/tags/linksandnotes/) is a blogpost serie where we are discovering a new piece of technology.
 You will find a lot of **links, videos, podcasts to click on**.
 Today we will discover FoundationDB.

 ---